datocms/ecommerce-website-demo/README.md

 ### How This Repo Implements Visual Editing

 - Single controller pattern: `components/preview/DatoVisualEditingBridge.tsx` owns the only controller, mounted in `app/layout.tsx` before page content.
 No other component creates controllers.
-- Requests include stega metadata: all preview requests go through `utils/queryDatoCMS.ts`, which wraps `fetch` with `withContentLinkHeaders` whenever draft mode is on so `_editingUrl` is present.
+- Requests include stega metadata: all preview requests go through `utils/queryDatoCMS.ts`, which uses `@datocms/cda-client` with Content Link metadata whenever draft mode is on so `_editingUrl` is present.
 - Realtime keeps overlays in sync: `components/WithRealTimeUpdates/index.tsx` listens to DatoCMS Listen and calls `refreshVisualEditing(scope)` after each update to re‑mark the changed subtree.
 - DOM stability: the client “LiveContent” components re‑render the same JSX that the server produced, so marker positions remain stable and overlays don’t jump.